That Time I Got Reincarnated as a Slime season 3

 That Time I Got Reincarnated as a Slime is an anime television series based on the light novel series of the same title written by Fuse and illustrated by Mitz Vah.
 The anime is produced by Eight Bit.
 The series follows a man who is killed and reincarnated in another world as a slime named Rimuru.
 The third season was announced in November 2022 with the cast members each reprising their roles, and aired from April 5 to September 27, 2024, on the Friday Anime Night programming block on Nippon Television and its affiliates, as well as BS11.
 The staff from the second season and the Visions of Coleus ONA series are returning to reprise their production roles.

 The first opening theme song is "Peacekeeper" performed by Stereo Dive Foundation, while the ending theme song is "Believer" performed by Rin Kurusu.
 The second opening theme song is "Renacer Serenade" (レナセールセレナーデ) performed by Momoiro Clover Z, while the second ending theme song is "Miracle Soup" performed by MindaRyn.

-Following the airing of the season's final episode, a fourth season was announced, along with a second film, which is scheduled to be released on February 2026; the release date for the fourth season has not yet been revealed.
+Following the airing of the season's final episode, a fourth season was announced, along with a second film, which is scheduled to be released on February 27, 2026 while the fourth season will be released on April 3, 2026.